opf/openproject/docs/development/concepts/secure-coding/README.md

 - Implement a strict [content security policy](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html) to mitigate common XSS, CSRF and similar cross-site attack vectors.
 OpenProject uses the [secure_headers gem](https://github.com/github/secure_headers) to define its CSP.
 - Learn about the [different types of XSS](https://owasp.org/www-community/Types_of_Cross-Site_Scripting#stored-xss-aka-persistent-or-type-i) and their impacts: Reflected XSS, Stored XSS, Dom-based XSS and server vs client side XSS
 - Implement file upload filters based on file type, and ensure user-provided files cannot be executed as code.
+- Ensure transmission of confidential data does not happen through GET requests, but use POST/PUT/PATCH requests instead.

 **References**